telerik/xaml-docs/controls/radrichtextbox/features/commands.md

 __RadRichTextBox__ exposes a full set of commands that provide an alternative to its API methods, exposed through its __Commands__ property.
 For each of the [Formatting API]({%slug radrichtextbox-features-formatting-api%}) methods there is a respective command.

-This article describes the following topic related to commands:
+This article describes the following topics related to commands:

 * [Binding Commands to UI Elements](#binding-commands-to-ui-elements)
 * [Modifying Default Application Commands Bindings](#modifying-default-application-commands-bindings)